MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 7 - Communication between host and web content

-Hosts and web content may communicate with each other using `postMessage` as follows:
+The host and web content may communicate with each other using `postMessage` as follows:

 *   Web content in a WebView2 control may post a message to the host using `window.chrome.webview.postMessage`.
-The host handles the message using any registered `ICoreWebView2WebMessageReceivedEventHandler` on the host.
+The host handles the message using any registered `WebMessageRecieved` on the host.
 *   Hosts post messages to web content in a WebView2 control using `CoreWebView2.PostWebMessageAsString` or `CoreWebView2.PostWebMessageAsJSON`.
 These messages are caught by handlers added to `window.chrome.webview.addEventListener`.

 This communication mechanism allows web content to pass messages to the host using native capabilities.

-In your project, when the WebView2 control navigates to a URL, it displays the URL in the search bar and alerts the user of the URL displayed in the WebView2 control.
+In your project, when the WebView2 control navigates to a URL, it displays the URL in the address bar and alerts the user of the URL displayed in the WebView2 control.

 1. In **MainWindow.xaml.cs**, update your constructor and create an `InitializeAsync` function as shown in the following code snippet.
 The `InitializeAsync` function awaits [EnsureCoreWebView2Async](../reference/wpf/0-9-494/microsoft-web-webview2-wpf-webview2.md#ensurecorewebview2async) because the initialization of `CoreWebView2` is asynchronous.